-Individual meets Level 3 expectations AND extends impact by finding new and innovative ways to help promote high expectations and/or by dedicating a truly exceptional amount of time and energy towards developing a culture of high expectations in the school.
+Individual meets Level 3 expectations AND extends impact by finding new and innovative ways to help promote high expectations and/or by exceptional contribution toward developing a culture of high expectations in the school.

 Individual consistently promotes high academic and behavioral expectations, in an effective manner, for all students.